AlfieDarko/mmt-digital-techtest/README.md

 ### Approach

 I kept my approach simple.
-The bulk of it is in 3 different components, the Price Summary, The Product Card, and the ProductsBox, which holds multiple product cards.
+The bulk of the UI is in 3 different components, the Price Summary, The Product Card, and the ProductsBox, which holds multiple product cards.
 I think going any granular than that may veer on overengineering.

 Having worked on design systems at Tesco & Clearscore, I've learnt its best not trying to predict the future when it comes to React Component code reuse to avoid bloating a codebase with unused stuff.
 Do it when it's really obvious, or when there are clear signs of code repition & when data/info/context backs up your choiceto do so.